 During a world health emergency of this magnitude, we have had no choice but to step up our efforts.
 For many of us, the COVID-19 pandemic has been our toughest test, and brands and organizations have largely been getting it right based on professional guidance.
 The following are few examples of the many PR successes seen throughout the equestrian industry:

-Show Organizers: Those events that plan on running as scheduled, such as the Vermont Summer Festival, have been communicating about such items as prize list availability, planned social distancing protocols and entry deadlines.
+Show Organizers: Those events that plan on running as scheduled, such as the Washington International Horse Show, have been communicating about such items as prize list availability, planned social distancing protocols and entry deadlines.
 The Royal Agricultural Winter Fair’s Royal Horse Show has been sharing fun and inspiring stories about how its competitors, exhibitors, and producers have been persevering during the pandemic in their #RoadToTheRoyal video series.

 Riding and Training Facilities: To remain in-line with social distancing protocols, many riding and training facilities have closed to clients and boarders and suspended lessons.
 Others have opted to continue with strict social distancing guidelines.
 True North Stables announced its heightened safety protocols amid the COVID-19 pandemic via video through an e-newsletter and social media.